 When he lost two friends two substance use, he reached out to his therapist to understand how his recovery has led to a different outcome than his friends.
 His therapist said, “I think people need two things to sustain their recovery: the belief that they do not need the drug and the belief that their quality of life is better without the drug.”

-Kentucky Chamber Foundation Workforce Center Executive Director LaKisha Miller ended the conference by asking attendees to think about why they want to get involved with fair chance employment and encourages them to take the first step to become transformational employers.
+Kentucky Chamber Foundation Workforce Center Executive Director LaKisha Miller ended the conference by asking attendees to think about why they want to get involved with fair chance employment and encouraging them to take the first step to becoming transformational employers.